BattletechModders/StrategicOperations/README.md

 `ArmorRepairMax` - decimal proportion to which armor can be restored for a given ArmorLocation on unit. i.e, if 0.9, armor can only be restored up to 90% of the initial assigned armor for that location.
 Destroyed or missing locations can (obviously) not have armor restored.

-`PhasesToResupply` - number of phases both Resupply and unit being resupplied will be shut down ( will "round" to rounds since unit cant restart until its activation).
+~~`PhasesToResupply`~~ **Renamed `BasePhasesToResupply` in v3.0.1.2**- float, number of phases both Resupply and unit being resupplied will be shut down ( will "round" to rounds since unit cant restart until its activation).
 Multiple units can attempt to resupply from the same Resupply simultaneously, and will result in the Resupply unit shutdown period being extended for each.

+`ResupplyPhasesPerAmmoTonnage` - float, number of phases units will be shut down per ton of ammmo being resupplied

+`ResupplyPhasesPerArmorPoint` - float number of phases unit will be shut down per point of armor being replenished

+`UnitTagFactor` - Dictionary<string, float> - multiplier for total phases resupply will take based on matching tag (if any) found.
+If multiple matching tags are found, all multipliers will be multiplied together before applying to total phases.

 ### FOR INTERNAL AMMO RESUPPLY